JakeLi2001/Academic-Project-CIS3120/CIS 3120 - Programming for Analytics/README.md

 2. pandas
     - Use pandas to create a dataframe and clean it.
 3. Data Combine, Merge, Load
-    - Identify keyword/skill inconsistency and use functions to fix it.
+    - Identify keyword/skill inconsistency and use pandas and numpy to fix it.
 4. Data Visualization
     - Make a horizontal bar graph and pie chart to compare the keywords/skills.